Amon-Ra St. Brown Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Matchup vs. Seattle

-- The 284.3 yards per game the Seahawks are conceding through the air makes them the NFL's 31st-ranked pass defense.
+- The Seahawks have the NFL's 31st-ranked pass defense this season, allowing 284.3 yards per game through the air.

-- With 21 passing TDs conceded this season, the Seahawks defense is ranked ninth in the NFL.

 Recent Performances